sumguytho/SuperHexagonRE/README.md

-screens (at stage select, while playing, at score screen) and I would think that these values are used by the game to differentiate between the states of the game if it wasn't for the fact that those values are different between game restarts (each "game state value" is like +/- 1 between restarts, e.g., while playing it's 180 and in stage select it's 80, after a restart it's 181 and 81 for the same scenes respectively).
+screens (at stage select, while playing, at score screen) and I would think that these values are used by the game to differentiate between the states of the game if it wasn't for the fact that those values are different between game restarts (each "game state value" is like +/- 1 between restarts, e.g., while playing it's 180 and in stage select it's 80, after a restart it's 181 and 81 for the same respective scenes).

 ---